momomo/momomo.com.platform.db.transactional.Hibernate/README.md

   4. You need a spring managed bean or use them.
 You need to inject it whereever you need to get transactional.
 Spring will hijack and show you stacktraces that are a frequent time waster to parse.
 Nothing is clear about them.
 Your exception stacktraces look like a labyrinth and you spend time finding the tiny bug you have which is the most costly part of using Spring hands down since it hijacks your entire Java platform.

-Now this to us, introduces a bunch of issues as code is difficult enough to organize **well** using the standard restrictions the `Java` language has alone and is now affecting the way you can code further by forcing code that lives perfectly well within a method to be extracted and then somehow find itself to a Spring bean rather than stay where it is most relevant, where it was, just because you needed some code run in a transaction.
+Now this to us, introduces a bunch of issues as code is difficult enough to organize **well** using the standard restrictions the `Java` language has alone and is now affecting the way you can code further by forcing code that lives perfectly well within a method to be extracted and then somehow find itself to a Spring bean rather than stay where it is most relevant, where it was, *just because you needed some code run in a transaction*.
 The extraction can not be **`private`** but now has to be made **`public`** and not only that, they can not be invoked directly unless invoked from the injected **`proxying`** bean.

 Repeat this enough times, and your code starts to look like Chernobyl, all because you need to code the **`Spring`** way. **`Spring`** enforces a subset of Java to work well, rather than add to Java.
 It is therefore a lesser, limited version of Java.
 Start using Spring and all your code now has to use Spring to invoke anything.